 \subsubsection{Causal Estimands - Application to ``Interventions" Study}

-Analagous to the above causal questions, for the ``Interventions" Study, we are interested in asking: what would have been the probability of no re-arrest had everyone been given CBT according to: 1) some pre-specified rule $d$ (for example, the simple dynamic treatment rule that gives CBT to those with high levels of prior education and TAU to those with low levels of prior education), where the causal parameter is $\Psi_d^F(P_{U,X})$; 2) the true ODTR $d^*_0$ (the unknown dynamic treatment rule for assigning CBT that yields the highest probability of no re-arrest), where the causal parameter is $\Psi_{d^*_0}^F(P_{U,X})$; and 3) an estimate of the ODTR specific to the 441 participants in the trial, which could either be a) a sample-specific estimate $d^*_n$ (e.g., the ODTR estimated in \cite{montoyaplaceholder}) or b) a sample-split-specific estimate of the ODTR $d^*_{n,CV}$?
-The causal parameters for a) and b) are $\Psi_{d^*_n}^F(P_{U,X})$ and $\Psi^F_{d^*_{n,CV}}(P_{U,X})$, respectively.
+Analagous to the above causal questions, for the ``Interventions" Study, we are interested in asking: what would have been the probability of no re-arrest had everyone been given CBT according to: 1) some pre-specified rule $d$ (for example, the simple dynamic treatment rule that gives CBT to those with a high a baseline risk score of re-offending and TAU to those with a low baseline risk score of re-offending), where the causal parameter is $\Psi_d^F(P_{U,X})$; 2) the true ODTR $d^*_0$ (the unknown dynamic treatment rule for assigning CBT that yields the highest probability of no re-arrest), where the causal parameter is $\Psi_{d^*_0}^F(P_{U,X})$; and 3) an estimate of the ODTR specific to the 441 participants in the trial, which could either be a) a sample-specific estimate $d^*_n$ (e.g., the ODTR estimated in \cite{montoyaplaceholder}) or b) a sample-split-specific estimate of the ODTR $d^*_{n,v}$?
+The causal parameters for a) and b) are $\Psi_{d^*_n}^F(P_{U,X})$ and $\Psi^F_{d^*_{n,v}}(P_{U,X})$, respectively.